-History of Miswak—Keeping The Dentist Away Since 5000 BCE
+History of Miswak – Keeping The Dentist Away Since 5000 BCE

-Miswak is a twig that helps in cleaning teeth and has been used for this purpose for over 7000 years now!
+So, what is miswak?
+Well, miswak is a twig that helps in cleaning teeth and has been used for this purpose for over 7000 years now!
 (Faint recollections of people in rural areas with a ‘stick’ in their mouths early in the mornings?
 Yes, now you get it).

 Combining the functions of a toothbrush and toothpaste, Miswak’s antibacterial properties have saved many a people from cases of dreadful tooth decay and worse across the centuries.
-Reportedly, Miswak has been in use right since the time of the ancient Babylonians and Egyptians.
+Reportedly, Miswak stick has been in use right since the time of the ancient Babylonians and Egyptians.
 Which would mean that this humble chew stick is older than Queen Cleopatra?
 Which in turn means that every time you use Miswak, you’d in fact be brushing with a piece of history!

 Although chew sticks can be made from many commonly occurring plants, such as olive trees, Miswak is most generally associated with the Salvadora persica tree, commonly known as ‘arak’ in Arabic.